AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

   caption: [How the `Graph` type is defined in the reimplementation.
 It is defined as type alias over a `StableGraph` data structure parameterized by a `Node` enum.
 No data is associated with the edges in the graph so the _unit_ type `()` is used. `IndexSize` is a type parameter for the upperbound of the number of nodes the graph can hold.
 In the experiments, see @s.results no individual factorgraph ever held more more than $~$#note.k[find this number], so a bound of $2^16 - 1 = 65535$ was sufficient, and is more compact in memory than the next possible alternative  $ u 32 = 2^32 - 1$.]
 )<lst.graph-representation>

+#jonas[No need to read beyond this point.
+If you do you will sucked into the singularity.]
 // u32 denotes the space of possible indices i.e. $2^32 - 1$